Performance management is about getting the best from your people so that your co-op can achieve its short and long-term goals.

-The above video and information below outlines the key aspects of managing performance within your co-operative.
+The video and information below outline the key aspects of managing performance within your co-operative.

 - Setting smart objectives

 - Reviewing whether the employee has met their objectives

 The objectives that you set your staff should be SMART:

 - Specific – what do you want your employee to do?